 Once registered, students may require official verification of their enrollment to fulfill requirements of health insurance policies, private and government subsidy policies, etc. To protect student privacy, these verifications are done by the Registrar's Office only on the signed request of the student.
-Forms for request of enrollment verification are available at the Office of the Registrar and on the college website.
+Forms for request of enrollment verification are available on the college website.